tiepdotme/samwize.com/_posts/2017-02-23-why-i-avoid-developing-app-idea-for-friends.markdown

 It is fair to split such responsibilities between 2 co-founders.

-Yet, very often, my "idea guy" friend is one with no experience in the area he is responsible for.
+Yet, very often, my “idea guy” friend is one with no experience in the area he handles.
 Neither had he work in a startup before.
 If he tries to be the CPO (**P**roduct), it could get even uglier.

 Having 2 co-founders with **unequal experience and skill** is a mismatch.